Baby Pacifiers – Tips For Safe And Hygienic Usage

 Boil the pacifiers now and then for 5 minutes.
 Then you don’t need to worry about germs that may hide on the pacifier.

 Make it a habit to grab the pacifier nipple and pull it now and then to make sure that it is not broken or torn.
-This is particularly important when your baby has got his first teeth.
+This is particularly important when your baby has got his or her first teeth.

 You don’t want your baby to suddenly choke on a small part of a broken nipple.